Cadence-GitHub/Stouffville-By-laws-AI/README.md

    - Voyage AI generates embeddings for these documents using the `voyage-3-large` model
    - ChromaDB indexes embeddings for efficient semantic retrieval using HNSW algorithm
    - When a query is received, relevant by-laws are retrieved and passed to Gemini AI
-   - Gemini generates both complete and filtered responses (active bylaws only) based on retrieved context
+   - Gemini generates three different responses:
+     - Complete response with all retrieved by-laws
+     - Filtered response with only active by-laws
+     - Layman's terms response with simplified language and no bylaw references

 2. **Backend Core**:
    - Flask application handles HTTP routing and request processing